For a long time I found myself preparing sermon outlines on my iPad and then having to convert my notes into the traditional printed paper format.

 “If you are going to preach from an iPad, you have got to do it boldly.”
 [Tweet this]

 Do whatever you have to do to be at ease with your iPad during your sermon; practice a few times before your first sermon with it.
+If it helps, you could always take your printed notes as a back-up if it helps.

 It always makes me laugh that if I lose a page or get them mixed up – it’s my fault.